mantidproject/developer/_drafts/week37.md

 * *new* [PR13553](https://github.com/mantidproject/mantid/pull/13553) - Crash in ConvetTo MD
 * *new* [PR13555](https://github.com/mantidproject/mantid/pull/13555) - Hack for FindQwt to search the SCL paths
 * *new* [PR13560](https://github.com/mantidproject/mantid/pull/13560) - Add dx to scale alg
+* *new* [PR13564](https://github.com/mantidproject/mantid/pull/13564) - Add Input for OutputWorkspace to GetNegMuMuonicXRDDialog